zoontek/react-native-permissions/README.md

   - If `blocked`, display an alert prompting the user to go to settings (using `openSettings`)

 The user experience (UX) is excellent on iOS and acceptable on Android, considering the platform's limitations.

+> [!IMPORTANT]
+> _One-time permissions on Android 11+_
+>
+> When a user grants a one-time permission (such as for location, camera, or microphone), Android treats the session as active while the app is in use — even if it's backgrounded or reopened shortly after being closed.
+>
+> The system will revoke the permission automatically within **30 to 60 seconds** if:
+>
+> - The app is terminated (e.g. swiped away or force-closed).
+> - The app is backgrounded and unused.
+>
+> The exact timing may vary depending on the Android version and device.
+For more informations, see the official [Android 11 permissions documentation](https://developer.android.com/about/versions/11/privacy/permissions#one-time-permission).

 ## API